eudoxia0/eudoxia0.github.io/article/_posts/2025-06-05-notes-on-managing-adhd.md

 ## Derailment

+_Introspect to find the things that ruin your productivity and avoid them._

 Through [introspection](#introspection) you can discover the behaviours that derail your productivity.

 Lifting in the morning derails the day.
 Cardio is fine, but if I lift weights in the morning, the rest of the day I'm running on -40 IQ points.
 The most cognitively demanding thing I can do is wash the dishes.
 I'm not sure what the physiology is: maybe it's exhaustion of the glycogen stores, or fatigue byproducts floating around in my brain, or the CNS is busy rewiring the motor cortex.
 The point is that I try to do the cognitively-demanding things in the morning and lift in the evening.